-As introduced in our previous post ("Can AI help overcome document bottlenecks?"), AI document classification is a powerful tool in streamlining workflows, minimising delays and reducing errors caused by manual document processing.
+As introduced in our previous post, AI for document processing is a powerful tool in streamlining workflows, minimising delays and reducing errors caused by manual document classification.
 Machine learning algorithms provide the accuracy and reliability demanded by such systems as well as giving them the capability of handling messy inputs.
-There are different types of algorithm that can be used for classification purposes, each operating in its own way.
-This post will provide a brief overview for those interested in what happens under the hood.
+There are different types of algorithm that can be used for those purposes, each operating in its own way.
+This post will provide a brief overview for those interested in what happens under the hood of AI document classification.

 Before the main document classification algorithms come into play, there are a few steps required to prepare the data.
 The first step is dimensionality reduction, which involves stripping back the noise and pulling out only those elements which would aid rather than hamper categorisation.
 As part of this, the document is tokenised, which involves transforming the free text into workable blocks, usually discarding punctuation.
 The clarification of text is important because these algorithms assume a bag-of-words form of document representations, which discounts document structure in their calculations.

 Following this is a process of stop word removal, which clarifies the text by removing filler words which add little to identifying document context.
 Finally, the document undergoes a round of stemming, which consolidates words which have slightly different forms, removing the slight variations in form.
 Once the document has undergone this preparation, it is ready to be processed by the actual machine learning algorithm.
-There are a number of choices, each with its own unique approach to the problem.
+There are a number of choices, each with its own unique approach to the problem of AI for documents.

 An Artificial Neural Network method involves using a large number of interconnected, multi-layered computational elements which represent different features of the data being processed.
 Based on the data which it is fed, the connections between these nodes are given different weightings, allowing the model to adapt itself based on a large volume of inputs.
 When visualised, this mass of connections roughly resembles neuronal structure.